thomwithoutanh/thomwithoutanh.github.io/about.md

 <!--author-->

-My work focuses on corruption, environment and climate issues, and corporate accountability.
+My work focuses on environment and climate issues, and corporate accountability.
 {:.lead}